 In accordance with IFRS 9, the Group reviews the amount of credit loss associated with its trade receivables based on forward looking estimates that take into account current and forecast credit conditions as opposed to relying on past historical default rates.
 The Group has applied the Simplified Approach permitted under IFRS 9 to measure lifetime expected credit losses and has assessed individual customer balances and their current and forecast trading conditions in deriving the ECL provision.
-The movement in the ECL provision of £nil (2020: £33,000) is included within operating expenses in the consolidated statement of profit or loss.
+The reduction in the ECL provision of £25,000 (2021: £nil) is included within operating expenses in the Consolidated Statement of Profit or Loss.